On the distribution of equivalence classes of random symmetric p-adic matrices: Preliminaries

-We find it helpful to think of the joint distribution both in terms of the measure of the quotient, and in terms of symmetric functions.
-Both of these approaches are mirrored in classical Random Matrix Theory.
-The first one corresponds to computing the Jacobian of the change of variables from the entries of the matrix to the parameters of the decomposition; here instead of the Jacobian we have the Radon-Nykodim derivative.
-The second one is essentially the Representation Theory approach, which is more recent, but has lead to many deep insights in Random Matrix Theory.
-For reference, see the work of Diaconis and Shahshahani \cite{diaconis1994eigenvalues}, and the exposition by Gamburd \cite{gamburd2007some}.
+We find it helpful to think of the joint distribution of elementary divisors both in terms of the measure of the quotient, and in terms of symmetric functions.
+Both of these approaches are mirrored in random matrix theory.
+The first one corresponds to computing the Jacobian of the change of variables from the entries of the matrix to the parameters of the decomposition.
+The second one is essentially the Representation Theory approach, which is more recent, but has lead to many deep insights.
+For reference, see work of Diaconis and Shahshahani \cite{diaconis1994eigenvalues}, and the exposition by Gamburd \cite{gamburd2007some}.